SAP-samples/hana-apl-apis-runtimes/README.md

 ## Download and Installation
 The sample and runtime files can be downloaded and used within the respective user/developer environment, for example, SQL files may be opened and used within the SQL console of SAP HANA studio or SAP HANA database explorer.
 The sample files don't require an install step for themselves; they can simply be downloaded and then opened in the respective editor.

-If you have ve Git installed, clone this repo as shown below, otherwise download the samples as ZIP file.
+If you have ve Git installed, clone this repo as shown below, otherwise download the samples as a ZIP file.

 ```Shell
 git clone https://github.com/SAP-samples/hana-apl-apis-runtimes apl_samples